askui/askui/docs/docs/general/06-Tutorials/google-cat-search.md

 });
 ```

-Run the test from your terminal to create an annotated screenshot.
+Run the code from your terminal to create an annotated screenshot.
 A folder _report_ in your project folder will appear.

 ```shell
 npx jest test/my-first-askui-test-suite.test.ts --config ./test/jest.config.ts